 CBMNet Introduction to Industrial Biotechnology

 “The CBMNet course provided me with a refresher in stabilised biochemical techniques and an insight into new methods.
 It also offered the opportunity to build connections with academics and industry members working on complementary topics.
 A thoroughly worthwhile course!”

 Day One saw the introduction of the science behind the CBMNet remit through a series of lectures and problem solving case studies, through close interaction with key academic speakers.
-David Turley, provided an excellent Introduction to IBBE in the UK; Key sectors, markets served.
-Liz Jenkinson, Green Biologics Limited also presented on the societal challenges, responsible research and innovation, and synthetic biology.
+David Turley provided an excellent Introduction to IBBE in the UK, key sectors, markets served.
+Liz Jenkinson (Green Biologics) also presented on the societal challenges, responsible research and innovation, and synthetic biology.
 This was followed by a networking dinner.

 “I found this event interesting and stimulating.
 I came away with new ideas for research and new contacts.
 I would certainly recommend this event to anyone new to, or interested in developing links and research industrial biotechnology.”

 Day Two started with an eye-opening talk from Adriana Botes, Videra Services Ltd, on developing disruptive bio-based processes.
 Next came flash presentations from participants on their research, journal club and then thus was followed by a case study exercise and then tour of the CPI facilities art the Wilton Centre.

 “The 3 days was an excellent way to get up-to-date information on current membrane biology techniques from a mixture of academic and industrial scientists.
 The site tours and practical demonstrations showed how the scale-up of processes from the lab bench to demonstration/pilot scale should be done.”